 - Add the bulgur and warm water to the bowl of a stand mixer, and mix for 20 seconds until combined.
 Remove the bowl, cover with plastic wrap and let the mixture sit for 20 minutes in order for the bulgur to absorb the water.

-- Add all the remaining ingredients, the walnuts, salt, dried coriander, all spice, cumin, black pepper, red chili flakes, sumac, chili powder, lemon salt, paprika, minced garlic, diced onion, lemon juice, olive oil, roasted red pepper paste, tomato paste, pomegranate molasses, and diced parsley.
+- Add all the remaining ingredients, the walnuts, salt, dried coriander, all spice, cumin, black pepper, red chili flakes, sumac, chili powder, paprika, minced garlic, diced onion, lemon juice, olive oil, roasted red pepper paste, tomato paste, pomegranate molasses, and diced parsley.

 - Mix on low speed for 20 minutes.
 Every 5 minutes, add in 2 ice cubes until you've added 6 total.
 This adds a little liquid to the mixture and also prevents it from getting too warm while mixing.